|

 - OK button

-- In a dialog box, a command button which, when clicked, accepts all of your changes and closes the dialog.
+which, when clicked, accepts any changes that you made and closes the dialog.

 - offline Help